Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Maroubra had an exceptionally high income level nationally according to the latest ATO data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers was $60,772 and the average income stood at $99,307, which compared to figures for Greater Sydney of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $66,156 (median) and $108,106 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes all ranked highly in Maroubra, between the 74th and 81st percentiles nationally.
-Income analysis revealed that the $1,500 - 2,999 earnings band captured 27.9% of the community (9,152 individuals), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
-The substantial proportion of high earners (35.1% above $3,000/week) indicated strong economic capacity throughout the locality.
-High housing costs consumed 19.2% of income, though strong earnings still placed disposable income at the 69th percentile and the area's SEIFA income ranking placed it in the 8th decile.
+The suburb of Maroubra has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Maroubra is $60,772, with an average income of $99,307.
+These figures compare to those for Greater Sydney, which are $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates suggest a median income of approximately $66,156 and an average income of $108,106 as of September 2025.
+According to figures from the 2021 Census, household, family, and personal incomes in Maroubra rank highly nationally, between the 74th and 81st percentiles.
+Income analysis shows that 27.9% of the community (9,152 individuals) falls within the $1,500 - $2,999 earnings band, consistent with broader trends across the metropolitan region where 30.9% fall into the same category.
+A substantial proportion of high earners, at 35.1%, indicates strong economic capacity throughout the locality.
+High housing costs consume 19.2% of income, but strong earnings place disposable income at the 69th percentile nationally.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 8th decile.

 Frequently Asked Questions - Income